Hoi An, Vietnam (October 2017)

 Vietnam is one of those countries that needs to lose some zeroes from its currency.
 One million Vietnamese Dong isn't very much money and every time your restaurant bill arrives it is for hundreds of thousands of Dong.
+It's also a little concerning when your hotel bill arrives and the total is 10,580,000 VND.
 It takes a bit of getting used to.

 In most countries 1,000 units of the local currency is normally quite a lot of money.
 However, using the exchange rate at the time of writing, 1,000 Vietnamese Dong is the equivalent of about 4.395 US cents.

 The front of a Vietnamese 1,000 Dong note

 The rear of a Vietnamese 1,000 Dong note

 Vendors will often drop three zeroes when telling you the price of something.
 If they say '100' it actually means '100,000'.
 American dollars are widely accepted and the locals tend to use a fixed exchange rate of 20,000 dong for one dollar even though the rate fluctuates.